Dream Extreme Oreo Cheesecake

 • Freezing: To freeze, pack in a freezer-safe container for up to three months.

-• Defrost: For the best results, thaw the frozen item in the fridge several hours before serving.
+• Defrost: For optimal results, thaw the frozen item in the refrigerator for several hours before serving.

 Freezing the cake tips:

-• Preferably, freeze the cake BEFORE you top it with the cookies, or just remove them and set aside.
+• Preferably, freeze the cake before topping it with the cookies, or remove them and set them aside.

-• First, make sure the cake has fully cooled and also was refrigerated for at least 6 hours.
+• First, ensure the cake has thoroughly cooled and been refrigerated for at least 6 hours.

-• The cake can be frozen BEFORE or AFTER it was assembled.
+• The cake can be frozen BEFORE or AFTER it is assembled.

-• If freezing the layers before assembling: Wrap each layer tightly with aluminum foil and after with plastic freezer wrap, or place in a heavy-duty freezer bag.
+• If freezing the layers before assembling, wrap each layer tightly with aluminum foil, and then with plastic freezer wrap, or place it in a heavy-duty freezer bag.

 • You can also wrap and freeze individual slices the same way.